-Patrick McLoughlin is one of the two founders of Build Abroad, a volunteer organization that offers architectural and construction services to developing nations.
-In this article, originally published on Archi-Ninja, McLoughlin shares five reasons why architects should get involved with organizations like his own.
+Patrick McLoughlin and Chad Johnson are the founders of Build Abroad, a volunteer organization that offers architectural and construction services to developing nations.
+McLoughlin also sits on the board of Architecture for Humanity in Chicago.
+In this article they share 3 new ways architects can get involved through volunteering.

 In the architectural industry’s current climate, pro bono work is met with a certain stigma.
 Many architects believe giving time free of charge has a negative impact on the profession and devalues architects everywhere.
 While this is true in most cases, there is one scenario in which architects should give a small portion of their time to the greater good: humanitarian volunteering.
 Architecture is certainly a powerful tool, and often much needed in developing areas of the world --- so the next time the words ‘pro bono’ come up, think about helping those who wouldn’t be able to afford architectural services otherwise.